Boston Marriage License

 If you are under 18, pregnant or have a child, and show a certificate from a licensed physician stating you are pregnant or have had a child, the parental consent requirement may be waived.

-Officiants in Massachusetts:
+Marriage Officiants Massachusetts:

 In Massachusetts, a couple can choose to have a family friend or relative perform their wedding ceremony.
 In order to become a “Justice of the Peace” for a day, you must fill out an application from the Massachusetts Secretary of the Commonwealth.
 The process takes 4-6 weeks to complete.